Unsure of what you should eat before or after a heavy workout? We reached out to a registered dietitian for her advice…

 Here are some examples of carb-loaded foods that you can enjoy before your workout:

 Don’t forget the protein

 While carbs are important, don’t forget about protein.
-When your muscles are working, small tears within the muscle fibers are inevitable.
-That’s where protein comes into play: it helps to repair and rebuild muscles.
+When your muscles are working, small tears within the muscle fibres are inevitable.
+That’s where protein comes into play: it helps to repair and rebuild muscle.
 When you eat protein along with carbs before your workout, you will not only have the extra energy, you will also feel more satiated than when you only eat carbs alone.